 I could go on for pages and pages about why I love Disneyland, and why everyone owes it to themselves to visit Disneyland, but hopefully this is a good-enough jumping off point.
 If you’ve never been to either Walt Disney World or Disneyland Resort, it’s a good place to start as we attempt to weigh the strengths and weaknesses of each in an unbiased manner.
 If all of this is still overwhelming or you want personalized recommendations for Disneyland Resort, click here to get a vacation quote from a no fee Authorized Disney Vacation Planner.

-Are you planning a Disneyland visit sometime in 2020?
-Have you already visited Star Wars: Galaxy’s Edge or are you waiting until Rise of the Resistance opens?
-Are you excited for the other relatively new additions, such as Incredicoaster, Guardians of the Galaxy – MISSION: Breakout?
+Are you planning a Disneyland Resort visit sometime whenever the parks reopen in 2021?
+Have you already visited Star Wars: Galaxy’s Edge and done Star Wars: Rise of the Resistance?
+Are you excited for the debut of Avengers Campus in 2021?
+What about the other relatively new additions, such as Incredicoaster or Guardians of the Galaxy – MISSION: Breakout?
 Have you previously visited Disneyland?
 Have any tips of your own to add?
 Any questions you still have that this guide did not answer?
 We really appreciate reader feedback and your thoughts, so please share in the comments below! 🙂